x1a7x/php/README.md

 PHP simple imageboards- all tested on [PHP 8.4.1+] Ultimate starter kit for modern, working boards.
 If something does not work, it is your server config.
 I tested all of the code here on php 8.4.1- all of it.
 This repo contains boards that i used to only dream of when i first got into coding.
 ALL of the code here is easy to feed to AI to change or audit or make more secure. (although security is a joke in php).

 # If you run any php app in production, feed the code to Ai every so often to fix the vulns for you!!
-I would not advise running php that is too large of a codebase to fit into ai.
+Do NOT run any php app that is too large of a codebase to fit into ai- EVER- do NOT do it.
 Let Ai audit all php code- always and often !!